Rocaglamide

 Rocaglamide is a natural product which belongs to a class of molecules called flavaglines.
-This compound was isolated in 1982 by King, Ming-Lu (金明儒) and colleagues based on its antileukemic activity.
+This compound was isolated in 1982 by Ming-Lu King (金明儒) and colleagues based on its antileukemic activity.
 The name of Rocaglamide is named from two parts: Roc- and aglamide.
-Roc- means Republic of China(中華民國), the place in which this product isolated; aglamide indicates this product is isolated from Large-leaved Aglaia (Scientific name: Aglaia rimosa).
+Roc- means Republic of China (中華民國), where this product was first isolated; aglamide indicates this product is isolated from Large-leaved Aglaia (Scientific name: Aglaia rimosa).
 Like other flavaglines, rocaglamide displays potent insecticidal, antifungal, anti-inflammatory and anticancer activities.
 Rocaglamide A (RocA) inhibits eukaryotic translation initiation by binding to the translation initiation factor eIF4A and converting it into a translational repressor.

 Rocaglamide was first synthesized by Barry Trost in 1990.
 Although other syntheses have been described since, Trost’s remains the only one to afford rocaglamide in an enantio-specific manner.